 In-Person/Online Help Desk:

-The Statistics Tools website is currently under development to tie all these resources together in one convenient location.
+The Statistics of DOOM website is promotes open access and ties all these resources together in one convenient location.
 Materials from my courses (basic/advanced/graduate statistics and structural equation modeling) are provided with multiple formats (SPSS, Excel, R) for use by students in my courses and the interested graduate student or researcher.
 This information is formatted so that an individual may download the entire course for a template when assigned as a course prep.
 Youtube videos are linked with the appropriate materials on these pages.
+Check it out